Hire Backend Developers in Latin America

 Do Latin American backend developers work US business hours?

-Colombia operates UTC-5 — 100% EST overlap.
-Argentina and Brazil operate UTC-3 — 6 to 7 hours of overlap, or approximately 85% of a standard US workday.
+Colombia operates UTC-5 with 100% EST overlap.
+Argentina and Brazil operate UTC-3 with 6 to 7 hours of overlap, or approximately 85% of a standard US workday.
 Daily standups, sprint ceremonies, and real-time incident response all run synchronously across all three markets.

 How much does a senior backend developer cost through a Latin American EOR?